Being a self-confident leader – what it means, and why it matters

 · Improve your social self-confidence by choosing to become the person who is always connecting people with other people, the network connector.
 Know who is good at what so you can do this.

 · Show appreciation for and recognition of the value and talents of other people.
 You will build stronger work relationships as a result, which will help with your own feeling of being valued.

 Fears can knock your self-confidence

-Most of the fears we have are just negative, fictitious thoughts that we are thinking too often, that are the result of us not managing our own thinking effectively.
+Most of the fears you have are probably just negative, fictitious thoughts that you are thinking too often, that are the result of you not managing our own thinking effectively.

 To protect your self-confidence, work out what your fears are, then develop plans to mitigate the risks, use the reframing technique to see things differently and learn how to manage your fear more successfully.

 For example, things we are afraid of include: